AnastasiaKarpenko/KotlinBasics/README.md

 # KotlinBasics
 Learning basics of Kotlin language

-My Kotlin notes from the course "Introduction to Kotlin Programming" by Hadi Hariri of JetBrains
+My notes while following the course "Introduction to Kotlin Programming" by Hadi Hariri of JetBrains

 Introduction